cicsdev/cics-java-liberty-restapp/README.md

 * Java SE 1.7 or later on the z/OS system
 * Java SE 1.7 or later on the workstation
 * Eclipse with WebSphere Developer Tools and CICS Explorer SDK installed
-* EDUCHAN COBOL program available this [CICSDev Git repository] (https://github.com/cicsdev/cics-java-link).
+* EDUCHAN COBOL program available in this [CICSDev Git repository] (https://github.com/cicsdev/cics-java-link).